jw120/fcc-recipe-box/README.md

 * Work out containers/components hierarchy
 * Work out bootstrap components to use

+* Redux debugging support
+* Do we need PropTypes?
+* Any more we can do with flow?
+At the moment everything related to redux and (especially) react-redux is unchecked
-* Check formatting of this file
+* Check markdown formatting of this file
 * Add tests

 ## Design

 Hierarchy of containers/components
 * App
-  + RecipeList
+  + RecipeBox
     - RecipeName
-    - IngredientsList
+    - if selected: IngredientsList
-    - IngredientsControl
+    - if selected: IngredientsControl
-    - IngredientsModal
+    - if selected: IngredientsModal
   + RecipeControls
   + AddRecipeModal